inflammable/nut-node/README.md

 nut-node
 ========

-A rough event based Node Module for interacting with a Network UPS Tool server which implements LIST UPS, LIST VARS and GET VARS and returns UPS information as a JavaScript Object.
+A rough event based Node Module for interacting with a [Network UPS Tools](http://www.networkupstools.org/) server which implements LIST UPS, LIST VARS and GET VARS and returns UPS information as a JavaScript Object.
+In short, a Node NUT client.

+##Prerequisites
+Network UPS Tools configured and running and accessible from whereever this script is running.

 ##Usage
 ```